SAP/spartacus-docs/_pages/install/personalization-setup-instructions-for-spartacus.md

 For the following steps, the Electronics sample site is used along with the Spartacus Sample Data Addon.

-## Backend Extension Requirements
+## Back End Extension Requirements

-Make sure all the required personalization extensions and adding are installed into your SAP Commerce Cloud instance.
-For more information, see the [Personalization installation instructions](https://help.sap.com/viewer/86dd1373053a4c2da8f9885cc9fbe55d/1905/en-US/6a0dae49ef2c4fe3b475084079cb7360.html) for your release.
+Make sure all the required personalization extensions and AddOns are installed in your SAP Commerce Cloud instance.
+For more information, see the [Personalization installation instructions](https://help.sap.com/viewer/86dd1373053a4c2da8f9885cc9fbe55d/latest/en-US/6a0dae49ef2c4fe3b475084079cb7360.html) for your release.

-## Backend CORS Settings
+## Back End CORS Settings

-As described in [this help document](https://help.sap.com/viewer/86dd1373053a4c2da8f9885cc9fbe55d/1905/en-US/e970070f997041c7b3f3e77fcb762744.html), add `occ-personalization-id` and `occ-personalization-time` to the following settings:
+As described in [Configure Personalization for Commerce Web Services](https://help.sap.com/viewer/86dd1373053a4c2da8f9885cc9fbe55d/latest/en-US/e970070f997041c7b3f3e77fcb762744.html), add `occ-personalization-id` and `occ-personalization-time` to the following settings:

 - `corsfilter.ycommercewebservices.allowedHeaders`
 - `corsfilter.ycommercewebservices.exposedHeaders`